evannetwork/tnt-docs/didcomm/services-1/actions/didcomm.md

 {% endapi-method-spec %}
 {% endapi-method %}

-The data parameter must include a message object, that includes basically the following data:
+The data parameter must include a message object, that at least includes the following data:

 ```javascript
 {